In Japanese, there are several expressions that describe a state continuing.

 Common mistakes learners make

-1. Thinking 「まま」 and 「っぱなし」 are completely the same
+1. Thinking 「まま」 and 「っぱなし」 are exactly the same

 For example: